 The other day I was accused of being sexist because I ‘tweeted’ out against female genital mutilation.
-The pushback was that I should have apparently been non-gender specific because male genital mutilation in the form of circumcision happens to.
+The pushback was that I should have apparently been non-gender specific because male genital mutilation in the form of circumcision happens as well.
 My boyfriend said

 ‘Isn’t that like saying “How dare you sponsor a child in Africa?
 What about all the children in India?”’